fburic/notes/slurm.md

 One can search with `eb -S '^Anaconda3'`

-Start a fresh session (either with `ml purge` or new bash session), then run the instructions below.
+Start a fresh session (either with `ml purge` or new bash session), then run the instructions below from your home directory.

 **NOTE!** Replace `projects` with your own project directory on the high-capacity storage partition.